chris-gam/Raspberry-Digital-Signage/README.md

 I chose the <b>Method 1</b> because of the really small gap even though I will need to merge my videos into one.

 <h2>Remote Access</h2>

+What if you want to access your raspberry from another network ?

+For this task I used <a href="https://www.dataplicity.com/">Dataplicity</a>.